Scientific realism: No miracles argument

-Some philosophers (e.g. Colin Howson) have argued that the no miracles argument commits the base rate fallacy.
+It has been argued that the no miracles argument commits the base rate fallacy.

 Pessimistic induction

 Pessimistic induction, one of the main arguments against realism, argues that the history of science contains many theories once regarded as empirically successful but which are now believed to be false.
 Additionally, the history of science contains many empirically successful theories whose unobservable terms are not believed to genuinely refer.
 For example, the effluvium theory of static electricity (a theory of the 16th Century physicist William Gilbert) is an empirically successful theory whose central unobservable terms have been replaced by later theories.

 Realists reply that replacement of particular realist theories with better ones is to be expected due to the progressive nature of scientific knowledge, and when such replacements occur only superfluous unobservables are dropped.
 For example, Albert Einstein's theory of special relativity showed that the concept of the luminiferous ether could be dropped because it had contributed nothing to the success of the theories of mechanics and electromagnetism.
 On the other hand, when theory replacement occurs, a well-supported concept, such as the concept of atoms, is not dropped but is incorporated into the new theory in some form.
 These replies can lead scientific realists to structural realism.